cb160/campfire/oh_youll_never_get_to_heaven.md

 # Oh You'll never get to heaven

-Oh You'll never go to heaven
+You'll never go to heaven
-On a sheet of glass
-'Cause a sheet of glass
-will cut your LEG!
-Oh you'll never go to heaven on a sheet of glass
-'Cause a sheet of glass will cut your leg
+in a baked bean tin
+'Cos a baked bean tin,
+'s got baked beans in .

 I ain't gonna grieve my Lord no more
 I ain't gonna grieve my Lord,